awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-integration-responses.md

    1. Choose the pencil icon next to **Template Selection Expression** and enter an expression for API Gateway to look for in your outgoing message\.
 This expression should evaluate to an integration response key value that maps to one of your response templates\.

-      For information about template selection expressions, see [Template Selection Expressions](websocket-api-data-transformations.md#apigateway-websocket-api-template-selection-expressions)\.
+      For information about template selection expressions, see [Template selection expressions](websocket-api-data-transformations.md#apigateway-websocket-api-template-selection-expressions)\.

-## Set Up an Integration Response Using the AWS CLI<a name="apigateway-websocket-api-integration-response-using-awscli"></a>
+## Set up an integration response using the AWS CLI<a name="apigateway-websocket-api-integration-response-using-awscli"></a>

 To set up an integration response for a WebSocket API using the AWS CLI call the [https://docs.aws.amazon.com/goto/aws-cli/apigatewayv2-2018-11-29/CreateIntegrationResponse](https://docs.aws.amazon.com/goto/aws-cli/apigatewayv2-2018-11-29/CreateIntegrationResponse) command\.
 The following CLI command shows an example of setting a response of `200`: